Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 **WARNING**

-If you have opened a local context by loading an object with  the default options *(AllowShapeDecomposition = Standard_True)*, all objects of  the "Shape" type are also activated with the same modes.
+If you have opened a local context by loading an object with  the default options <i>(AllowShapeDecomposition = Standard_True)</i>, all objects of  the "Shape" type are also activated with the same modes.
 You can change the  state of these "Standard" objects by using *SetShapeDecomposition(Status)*.

 Load an interactive object by the function *AIS_InteractiveContext::Load*.